top of page

 Final Thoughts

-Our emotions, bodies, and stress responses are all closely connected.
-While we cannot always change what is going on around us, we can take simple, practical steps to care for our nervous system.
-God has supplied the tools for us, and when used wisely, they can be a helpful support in times of stress or fatigue.
-Be sure to build in regular moments of rest and care—they matter more than we often realize.
+Our emotions, bodies, and stress responses are deeply connected.
+While we cannot always change our circumstances, we can choose to support our nervous system.
+When used thoughtfully, aromatic and adaptogenic herbs can offer support during times of stress or fatigue.
+Just as important, remember to build in regular moments of rest; rest is not optional, it is restorative.

 References: